The Best Spots To Listen To Live Music Outside This SummerThe best places to eat, drink, and enjoy outdoor live music in Chicago.

 Archie’s Cafe is a casual Rogers Park spot that feels more like hanging out at a friend’s house than a restaurant.
 It has coffee, booze, and a rotating food menu that includes a little bit of everything.
 Certain nights are devoted to pizza or pasta, while on weekends it functions as a breakfast, lunch, and dinner spot serving everything from breakfast sandwiches to tacos.
 And during the summer, they frequently have musicians performing on the sidewalk, from lunchtime acoustic guitar sets to full-fledged jam sessions that end at their “midnightish” closing time.

 Just off of the Morse Red Line is Le Piano, a Rogers Park jazz bar.
-And according to Block Club, they plan to have outdoor summer performances as part of Chicago’s Alfresco program.
-With an outdoor piano set up, they’ll host musicians covering a wide range of genres including classical, jazz, and blues.
-In addition to cocktails and wine, Le Piano also serves food, with dishes like lamb chops or chicken with a tarragon wine sauce.
+And in the summer, the grand piano gets to see the light of day during their outdoor performances that are part of Chicago’s Alfresco program.
+Le Piano hosts musicians covering a wide range of genres including classical, jazz, and blues.
+In addition to cocktails and wine, you can find dishes like lamb chops or chicken with a tarragon wine sauce.

 For Booze and Blues, head to Ina Mae Tavern in Wicker Park on Thursdays.
 From 7pm-10pm, they have $10 Old Fashioneds and a live blues set.
 You can also order from their delicious southern menu, which has staples like fried chicken and po boys.
 And though you might feel full afterward, the sight of their sugar-covered beignets will make you remember that you have a second stomach just for desserts.